j3channel/StreamElementsWidgets/Chat/iPhone Alert/README.md

 *Message Duration* - How long to display the notification for (in seconds).

 *Maximum Message Lines* - The maximum amount of lines to display for a message before trimming with an ellipsis ("...").
 This is to prevent very long chat messages taking up a lot of space.

+## SIZING
+This widget will automatically stretch to fill the *width* of the widget's outline in the overlay, but will **not** stretch to fill the *height* as message-lengths can vary (longer messages will fill more vertical space!).
+I recommend setting the height of the widget to the same height as your entire overlay to ensure the widget doesn't get cut off.

+You can change the widget's width and height by clicking on the Widget in your StreamElements overlay and selecting **Position, size and style** in the left-hand menu.